Iyed0092/Multimodal-Clinical-Decision-Support-System/README.md

 * **Impact:** It learns a weight vector $\sigma$ that amplifies tumor-relevant channels while suppressing noise channels before they enter the next layer.

 #### B. Residual SE Block (The Encoder Unit)
-We replace standard convolutions with a Residual structure to facilitate deep learning.
+I replace standard convolutions with a Residual structure to facilitate deep learning.
 * **Structure:** `Input` + `Residual(Input)`
 * **Path:** `Conv3D` $\to$ `InstanceNorm` $\to$ `LeakyReLU` $\to$ `Conv3D` $\to$ `InstanceNorm` $\to$ **`SEBlock`** $\to$ `Dropout`.
 * **Logic:** The residual connection `x + residual` allows gradients to flow directly through the network during backpropagation, solving the degradation problem.